apigee/api-platform-samples/doc-samples/java-error/README.md

 * return custom error messages and headers back to the client
 * set flow variables in Edge that can be used for debugging

 This sample is designed to be used with the Apigee Edge doc topic [How to handle Java Callout errors](http://docs.apigee.com/api-services/content/how-handle-java-callout-errors).
-Please refer to that topic to learn more.
+Please refer to that topic to learn how to build and deploy this sample.

+>Note: This example `pom.xml` and related build files are intended as examples only.
+If you create a Java callout project, you may need to add dependencies or make other modifications that are beyond the scope of this example.

 # Ask the community